S1aX0r/Ghosted/Ghosted.md

 ### PHYSICAL SECURITY ###

 Let's now go into physical security.
 You can be super secure, private and anonymous on the internet and digital world, but if you aren't in real life, then you are setting yourself up for disaster.
-This will cover physical OPSEC to ensure you have the best security in the real world.
-Let's get into it.
+This will cover physical OPSEC to ensure you have the best security for your needs.
+Let's get into it!

 ### PHYSICAL SECURITY RECOMMENDATIONS ###